 Green-fingered Brits can transform their gardens into something a beginner couldn’t.
 With the right pair of gloves and proper wisdom, these seasoned gardeners can finish their “dirty work” in no time.

-However, if you’re a neophyte, you can be overwhelmed by the variety of planting tools available in the market.
-And though there’s a wide range of them to add to your collection, you need to determine the best ones worthy of your investment.
+However, if you’re a novice gardener, you can be overwhelmed by the variety of planting tools available in the market.
+Although there’s a wide range of them to add to your collection, you need to determine the best ones worthy of your investment.

 This underrated gardening tool may not be the first thing that will come to your mind, but garden gloves are essential as they protect your hands against dirt and injury.